• Distance 5km

 Eventually, you pass a small pond that is almost perfectly circular.
 This pond is actually a crater that was created when the rescuers removed the bombs from the plane and, instead of trying to move them out through the difficult terrain, decided to detonate them near the wreckage.
 Just beyond the pond, the tail end of the plane begins to come into view between the trees as it lays on the side of the mountain.

 It's worth climbing up the trail on the right side of the plane to see inside and to view the wreckage from different angles.
 The inside has experienced years of vandalism but the plane is still amazingly in good condition for its age.
 After you have spent time at the wreckage, carefully climb back down to the bottom of the hill and walk back along the trail, passing the pond.
 Walk through the muddy bog, staying on course via the ropes and trail markers.
 The trail ascends up the hill and back to the abandoned building as you leave the difficult part behind.
-From the building, walk back along the wide trail to the highway, then turn left and walk alongside the highway heading north as you return to the parking lot at the Radar Hill turnoff.
+From the building, walk back along the wide trail to the paved path, then turn left and walk back to the parking lot next to Radar Hill Road.

 How to get to Canso Plane Crash Site